Infinite-Duration Bidding Games: Introduction

-Recall that the winner or value of the game is determined according to the outcome, which is an infinite trace.
-There are several well-studied objectives in games.
-The simplest objective is {\em reachability}, where \PO has a target vertex and a trace is winning for him iff it visits the target.
-Bidding reachability games are equivalent to {\em Richman games} \cite{LLPU96,LLPSU99}, named after David Richman.
-Richman games are the first to study the bidding mode of moving.
-The central question that is studied on Richman games regards a {\em threshold budget}, which is a function $\thresh: V \rightarrow [0,1]$ such that if \PO's budget exceeds $\thresh(v)$ at a vertex $v$, then he has a strategy to win the game.
-On the other hand, if \PT's budget exceeds $1-\thresh(v)$, he can win the game (recall that the budgets add up to $1$).
-In \cite{LLPU96,LLPSU99}, the authors show that threshold budgets exist, are unique, and that finding them is in NP.
-We slightly improve their result by showing that the problem is in NP and coNP.
-We illustrate the bidding model and the threshold problem in the following example.
+Recall that ``bidding'' is a mode of moving and can be studied in combination with any objective.
+Bidding {\em reachability} games were studied in \cite{LLPU96,LLPSU99}: \PO has a target vertex and an infinite play is winning for him iff it visits the target.
+The central question that is studied regards a necessary and sufficient budget to guarantee winning, called the {\em threshold budget}.
+Formally, we assume that the budgets add up to $1$.
+The threshold budget is a function $\thresh: V \rightarrow [0,1]$ such that if \PO's budget exceeds $\thresh(v)$ at a vertex $v$, then he has a strategy to win the game from $v$.
+On the other hand, if \PT's budget exceeds $1-\thresh(v)$, he can win the game from $v$.
+We illustrate the bidding model and threshold budgets in the following example.

-\begin{example} Consider for example, the bidding reachability game that is depicted in Figure~\ref{fig:example}. \PO's goal is to reach $t$, and \PT's goal is to prevent this from happening.
-How much budget suffices for \PO to guarantee winning?
-Clearly, even if \PO has all the budget, he cannot win in $v_1$, thus $\thresh(v_1) = 1$.
-Similarly, even if \PT has all the budget in $t$, \PO has already won, thus $\thresh(t)=0$.
+\begin{example} Consider the reachability bidding game that is depicted in Figure~\ref{fig:reach}. \PO's goal is to reach $t$, and \PT's goal is to prevent this from happening.
+What is a necessary and sufficient initial budget for \PO to win from $v_0$?
 We start with a naive solution by showing that \PO can win if his budget exceeds $0.75$.
-We show a naive solution in which \PO wins when his budget exceeds $0.75$.
-Indeed, if \PO's budget is $0.75 + \epsilon$, for $\epsilon >0$, then since the budgets add up to $1$, \PT's budget is $0.25 - \epsilon$.
-In the first turn, \PO bids $0.25 + \frac{\epsilon}{2}$ and wins the bidding since \PT cannot bid above $0.25$.
+Suppose that the budgets are $\zug{0.75 + \epsilon, 0.25-\epsilon}$, for Player~$1$ and~$2$, respectively, for $\epsilon >0$.
+In the first turn, \PO bids $0.25$ and wins the bidding since \PT cannot bid above $0.25-\epsilon$.
 He pays his bid to \PT and moves the token to $v_2$.
-Thus, at the end of the round, the budgets are $0.5 + \frac{\epsilon}{2}$ and $0.5 - \frac{\epsilon}{2}$ and the token is on $v_2$.
-In the second bidding, \PO bids all his budget, wins the bidding since \PT cannot bid above $0.5$, moves the token to $t$, and wins the game.
+Thus, at the end of the round, the budgets are $\zug{0.5 + \epsilon,0.5 - \epsilon}$ and the token is placed on $v_2$.
+In the second bidding, \PO bids all his budget, wins the bidding since \PT cannot bid above $0.5-\epsilon$, moves the token to $t$, and wins the game.